microsoft/promptflow-rag-project-template/README.md

 2) Finally, go through all the steps for the batch evaluations again to obtain evaluations for all the variants and compare the results.

 d.
 Steps for batch experimentation using python SDK:
+1) Go to experimentation directory and chose the subdirectory based on your choice of vectorsearch services.
-1) Open batchRunEvaluations.ipynb notebook in the financial transcripts folder and run through cells.
-Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for the last section in the notebook.
+1) Open batchRunEvaluations.ipynb notebook and run through cells.
+Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for batch evaluations on several configurations as you may find in the last section of the notebook.

 e.
 Steps for docker deployment: